logzio/logz-docs/_source/logzio_collections/_log-sources/elastic-container-service.md

 <div id="overview">

 This integration uses Fluentd in a Docker container to forward logs from your Amazon Elastic Container Service (ECS) cluster to Logz.io.

-Note that this repo refers to an EC2-based cluster.
-For Fargate-based cluster see this.

 <!-- info-box-start:info -->
 This integration refers to an EC2-based cluster.
 For Fargate-based cluster see [our Fargate documentation](https://docs.logz.io/shipping/log-sources/fargate.html).